-11. CHANGES IN ACCOUNTING POLICY INCLUDING INITIAL ADOPTION
+10. CHANGES IN ACCOUNTING POLICY INCLUDING INITIAL ADOPTION

-In our unaudited condensed interim consolidated financial statements for the three months ended September 30, 2023, we have consistently adhered to the same accounting policies that were utilized in the audited annual consolidated financial statements for the fiscal years ending 30 June 2023, and 2022.
+The unaudited condensed interim consolidated financial statements for the three and six months ended December 31, 2023, have consistently adhered to the same accounting policies that were utilized in the audited annual consolidated financial statements for the fiscal years ending 30 June 2023, and 2022.
 Starting January 1, 2023, several changes to standards, including amendments to IAS 1, IFRS Practice Statement 2, IAS 8, and IAS 12, became effective for annual periods.
-The implementation of these amendments did not significantly impact our consolidated financial statements.
+The implementation of these amendments did not significantly impact the consolidated financial statements.

-12. FINANCIAL INSTRUMENTS - RISK EXPOSURE AND OTHER INSTRUMENTS
+11. FINANCIAL INSTRUMENTS - RISK EXPOSURE AND OTHER INSTRUMENTS

 The Company's financial instruments are classified and subsequently measured at amortized cost and include cash and cash equivalents, restricted cash, trade and other receivables, and accounts payable and accrued liabilities.
-Refer to the consolidated financial statements as of September 30, 2023 for the details of the financial statement classification and amounts of income, expenses, gains, and losses associated with the relevant instruments.
+Refer to the consolidated financial statements as of December 31, 2023 for the details of the financial statement classification and amounts of income, expenses, gains, and losses associated with the relevant instruments.
 Details provided include a discussion of the significant assumptions made in determining the fair value of financial instruments.
 The Company's financial instruments are exposed to certain financial risks, including market risk, credit risk, and liquidity risk as outlined below.